electrickite/geotv/README.md

     latitude and longitude co-ordinates respectively.
   * Point separator: A string used to separate each point.
 The text will be inserted between each set of co-ordinates in the rendered output.
+  * Decimal separator: The character used as a decimal point in latitudes and longitudes.
+Defaults to the string defined by the system locale.

 ### Geographic Point